 This homemade Twinkies recipe is my own riff on the Hostess Twinkie.
 I rely on my yellow sponge cake, coaxed into that familiar oblong shape via some creative tin-foil folding, and a seven-minute frosting that’s airy, meringue-y, and reliably sweet as a cream filling.
 And I cram as much filling in the sponge cakes as I can contain without the cakes exploding.
 Which is sorta surprising seeing as I’ve never cultivated even a meager appreciation, let alone anything resembling the requisite reverence, for the snack cake.
 I’m just not that into them.
 Still, I find the moist, flavorful crumb and gobsmackingly sweet, fluffy filling of this divine little ditty outright irresistible.
 Especially when eaten slightly warm—something I can assure you will never happen with a Twinkie straight from the wrapper.
-This recipe has been updated.
 Originally published April 5, 2011.–Erin Carlman Weber